JonasFrey96/jonasfrey96.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
-I am a PostDoc at Stanford (Autonmous System Lab) with Marco Pavone and UC Berkeley (BAIR) with Jitendra Malik.
+I am a PostDoc at Stanford (Autonomous System Lab) with Prof. Marco Pavone and UC Berkeley (BAIR) with Prof. Jitendra Malik.
-My research focuses on **Learning Perception and Navigation for Legged Robots** with a focus on combining **RL policies and Large Behaviour Models**.
+My research focuses on **Learning Perception and Navigation for Legged Robots** with a focus on training **RL policies and Large Behaviour Models**.

 I obtained my Ph.D. in robotics at the Robotic Systems Lab at **ETH Zurich** and the **Max Planck Institute** for Intelligent Systems, co-advised by Prof. Marco Hutter and Prof. Georg Martius.
 During my Ph.D.
 I joined **NASA's Jet Propulsion Laboratory** as a visiting researcher and continuously collaborate with the Dynamic Robotic Systems Group by Prof. Maurice Fallon at **University of Oxford**.
 I worked as a **Collaborative Robotics Engineer** at SEW-Eurodrive before starting my Master's in **Robotics Systems and Control** at ETH Zurich.
-Throughout my Master's I was supervised by Prof. Roland Siegwart and spent most of my time at the **Autonmous Systems Lab**.
+Throughout my Master's I was supervised by Prof. Roland Siegwart and spent most of my time at the **Autonomous Systems Lab**.
 During my Bachelor's, I worked at the chair for **High Performance Humanoid Technologies** with Prof. Tamim Asfour (KIT, Germany) and conducted my Bachelor's Thesis with Prof. Takamitsu Matsubara in Japan (NAIST, Japan).

 <div style="margin-top: 50px; margin-bottom: 0px;">